brandtkeller/personal-blog/content/posts/homelab/home-automation.md

 ## De-coupled management

-To solve for the second focus item - I opted to deploy [zwave-js-ui]() in multiple key locations such that I could control data retention for each location separately.
+To solve for the second focus item - I opted to deploy [zwave-js-ui](https://github.com/zwave-js/zwave-js-ui) in multiple key locations such that I could control data retention for each location separately.
 Should I need to recover from a disaster I can simply re-deploy zwave-js-ui and migrate my data and hook it up to any home assistant (new or existing) instance and be ready to automate.

+**Note:** The Link above for the helm chart also includes a chart for zwave-js-ui

 ## What does it look like?